waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v39422)
+## I. Core Protocols & Immediate Actions (v39481)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
-- **CRITICAL: WKG Protocol (v14 - Manual Management & Tagging):** Upon any map transition, I will immediately use `manage_world_knowledge` to manually add/update nodes and edges.
-I will add descriptive tags (e.g., `["safari_zone", "entrance"]`, `["warp"]`) to all new nodes to improve the graph's searchability and utility for future strategic planning.
+- **CRITICAL: WKG Protocol (v15 - Two-Step Verification):** My manual WKG management has been error-prone.
+I will now follow a strict two-step process. **Step 1: Node Verification.** I will first query the WKG to ensure both source and destination nodes exist.
+If a node is missing, I will add it using `manage_world_knowledge` with the `add_node` action and descriptive tags. **Step 2: Edge Creation.** Only after confirming both nodes exist will I create the edge connecting them.
+This protocol prevents graph corruption.
 - **CRITICAL: Map Marker Protocol (v8):** Mark defeated trainers, used warps (both entry and exit), and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.** These are handled exclusively by the World Knowledge Graph.
 - **CRITICAL: Agent Usage Protocol (v2):** Agents are for **reasoning and high-level strategy**, not for computational tasks like tile-by-tile pathfinding.
-If I am stuck on navigation, I will use my new `exploration_strategist_agent` or a dedicated computational tool.
+If I am stuck on navigation, I will use my `exploration_strategist_agent` or a dedicated computational tool.
 Misusing an agent is a protocol violation.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes